faoxam/wcc-demo/README.md

 # Getting Started

+Calculate the geographic (straight line) distance between two postal codes in the UK.
+Display calculation history

+Huge records of csv file (ukpostcodes.csv) downloaded from https://www.freemaptools.com/download-uk-postcode-lat-lng.htm Import data into mySQL database was automated in this assignment

+After successful calculate the distance, the calculation result and postcode details will be stored into table.
+On subsequent request the same input, the result will retrieve from history table instead of new calculation

-### Install maven
+### Install Maven
-Follow the official Docker installation guide for your operating system:
+Follow the official Maven installation guide for your operating system:
     https://maven.apache.org/install.html

 ### Install JDK 24
-Follow the official Docker installation guide for your operating system:
+Follow the official JDK 24 installation guide for your operating system:
     https://www.oracle.com/my/java/technologies/downloads/

 ### Install Docker